 Have you ever got into trouble you didn't think you'd get out of?

 Yes!
 On our North Pole attempt in 2014 we got stuck on a moving block of ice between two ice sheets, and the block broke in half.
-Our sleds dropped in the water and we had 2m high ice walls each side, and no way to escape.
-Luckily the ice moved to one side and we made a dive for a gap in the walls – but our sleds almost dragged us back.
+Our sleds dropped in the water and we had two-meter-high ice walls on each side, and no way to escape.
+Luckily the ice moved to one side and we made a dive for a gap in the walls, but our sleds almost dragged us back.
 That was close.

 What was the weirdest experience?